Pediatric Proton Therapy for Cancer in Children.

 Unparalleled Experience: Over the past decade, the team at UF Health Proton Therapy Institute has treated more pediatric patients than any other proton center in the world.
 This means that doctors at the University of Florida have unparalleled experience treating even the rarest tumors of childhood.
-This background is critical as recent research suggests that children with brain tumors and sarcomas experience better survival in high volume centers (ref #1).
+The pediatric team at the University of Florida has published some of the largest studies of children treated with proton therapy for tumors such as ependymoma (ref #1) and low grade glioma (ref #2).
+This background is critical as recent research suggests that children with brain tumors and sarcomas experience better survival in high volume centers (ref #3, ref #4).

 A Team of Experts: In addition to pediatric radiation oncologists, the team at UF Health Proton Therapy Institute is made up of a specialized pediatric anesthesiology team, a team of devoted pediatric radiation oncology nurses, a dedicated pediatric social worker, and a child life specialist each with years of experience working with children undergoing proton therapy.
 The professional technical staff who operate the proton gantries are skilled and comfortable treating young patients, from infancy through young adulthood.
 This familiarity is the result of literally thousands of treatment sessions involving young patients.

-Specialist Support: All children and adolescents treated at UF Health Proton Therapy Institute receive multidisciplinary care, where the focus extends beyond just aspects of radiation.
+Comprehensive Care: All children and adolescents treated at UF Health Proton Therapy Institute receive multidisciplinary care, where the focus extends beyond just aspects of radiation.
 This support is critical for the most complex cases requiring chemotherapy, anesthesia, or specialized surgery.
 During their time in Jacksonville, children at the UF Health Proton Therapy Institute are concurrently followed by the pediatric subspecialists at Nemours Children’s Clinic and Wolfson Children’s Hospital.
-Both Nemours and Wolfson have multiple pediatric specialties ranked among the nation's best for 2015-2016 by U.S. News & World Report.
+Both the pediatric oncology and the pediatric neurosurgery programs have been designated among the nation's best for 2018-2019 by U.S. News & World Report.